Kate Gribbin, Founder and Lead Naturalist

 Her path outdoors began during childhood, and she was blessed with nature mentors like her parents, grandparents, and older siblings.
 She was active in Girl Scouts, and her experience in scouting led her into the depths of the Grand Canyon as well as learning to sail in the Florida Keys.
 She finished scouting with her Gold Award, and remains a Lifetime Girl Scout.

 Science and the natural world captivated Kate from a young age, and she followed this interest into college.
 She earned BS and MS degrees in Forestry from Mississippi State University, and in 2007 she began her role as an environmental educator, volunteering with Project Learning Tree.
 While completing her master’s work she taught as a temporary instructor in the Forestry Department at Itawamba Community College.
 These two pivotal positions led her to pursue a career as an environmental educator, and in 2015 she found her place as a Park Naturalist with Alabama State Parks.
-This work allowed her to bring all her passions together, and she mentored by veteran naturalists and educators from across Alabama and the Southeast.
+This work allowed her to bring all her passions together, and she was mentored by veteran naturalists and educators from across Alabama and the Southeast.

 The path from growing a nature connection in childhood, to an ecological understanding in young adulthood, and finally a passion for environmental education was as diverse as Alabama’s forests.
 The desire for a career outdoors was spurred by an Outward Bound course in 2006, and every moment from there was guided by strong female (and male) mentors in the fields of conservation and education.
 Today Kate works diligently to provide services to her community to inspire the next generation of outdoor educators and conservationists, as well as provide women and families safe and fun outdoor adventures.
 She is a lifelong learner, and actively participates in the Environmental Association of Alabama.
 She also serves on the education committee of the Land Trust of North Alabama, and is Alabama’s State Representative for the Association of Experiential Education.